MelvinAnth/TagSweep-CLI/README.md

 ./organize_json.sh
 Moves all .json files into JSON/ for easier management.

-License & Contributions
+### License & Contributions
 TagSweep CLI is released under GNU General Public License v3.0.
 You’re free to modify and contribute.

-For support, contact hello@melvin-anthony.com.
+To support you can help me by visit my patreon page at https://patreon.com/melvin_anthony or contact me at hello@melvin-anthony.com